Gordon McKee (politician): Westminster

 In October 2024, McKee joined the International Development Committee.
 He told The Scotsman that he had joined because many of his constituents worked at the Foreign, Commonwealth and Development Office in Glasgow and he felt it was important for Scottish representation on the committee, and also wanted to help secure aid into the Gaza Strip ahead of a rumoured blockade of northern Gaza by Israel during its invasion of Gaza, which he called "appalling".
 In November 2024, Prime Minister Keir Starmer appointed McKee to the United Kingdom's delegation on the NATO Parliamentary Assembly.
 McKee was also appointed as a parliamentary private secretary (PPS) to the secretary of state for work and pensions, Liz Kendall, and became a member of the Speaker's Committee for the Independent Parliamentary Standards Authority.
-He has continued to serve as a PPS under Kendall's successor Pat McFadden.
+He continued to serve as a PPS under Kendall's successor Pat McFadden.

-Since 2025, McKee has attracted attention for his social media activity, particularly on the short-form platform TikTok where he has posted several short videos which have gone viral.
+Since 2025, McKee has attracted attention for his social media activity, particularly on the short-form platform TikTok where he has posted several short videos which have gone viral, including one prior to the 2025 Budget in which he used stacks of biscuits to explain the debt-to-GDP ratio.
 According to Politico, McKee is one of several "very-online" influencer Labour MPs from the 2024 parliamentary intake who have caused controversy in the upper ranks of the Labour Party for their heavy use of social media, which has led to concerns around the enforcement of message discipline.

+In May 2026, following Labour's poor performance in that year's local elections and the 2026 Scottish Parliament election, McKee was among the earliest Scottish Labour MPs who publicly called on Keir Starmer to resign as Prime Minister.
+In a statement, he said Starmer no longer had "the trust or confidence of the public, or large swathes of the Parliamentary Labour Party", warning that without change "the outcome could be Nigel Farage in Downing Street".
+As a result, he left his role as parliamentary private secretary.